Curious as to where the Oregon Public Employees Retirement (PERS) Fund invests? Here’s its Private Equity portfolio

 So where is the retirement money of Oregon public employees — one of the largest pension funds in the US — invested?
 Well, thanks to the magic of freedom of information act requests, we can now get a glimpse into where that money is going, how much of that money is going to various funds, and what sort of return Oregon PERS is getting on those investments.

 Thumbing through, I recognized a few names on the list — most notably OVP Venture Partners* and Union Square Ventures (2004 is worth a peek).
 But I’m still working my way through the list and numbers.

 It’s not the most digestible format, as a PDF, but it’s what we’ve got.
+Thanks to Rachel Bell at Overcup Press, we’ve got a Google Sheet version of the OPERS data for all of us to muck with to each of our heart’s desire.

-To download the document for yourself, please click the link below.
+To download the PDF, please click the link below.

 [Hat tip: Startup Digest Reading List]